IMERSIVE/homepage.github.io/README.md

 # The IMERSIVE Research Group

-> **Innovative Modeling for Environmental & Real-time Statistics, Inference, Visualization & Exploration**
+> **Innovative Modeling for Environmental & Real-time Statistics: Inference, Visualization & Exploration**
 > *Institute of Mathematics and Statistics — University of São Paulo (IME-USP)*

 ---